JoseBlanca/franklin/doc/source/annotation.rst

 cDNA intron annotation
 ----------------------

-When the sequences to annotate are cDNA franklin can guess where the introns were by using the analysis annotate_introns.
+When the sequences to annotate are cDNA ngs_backbone can guess where the introns were by using the analysis annotate_introns.
 To do it it aligns the cDNA with a genomic sequence using the emboss program est2genome.
-As a shortcut franklin before running est2genome with the whole genomic sequence it does a blast search to look for the relevant genome region and only after that the est2genome alignment is done.
+As a shortcut ngs_backbone before running est2genome with the whole genomic sequence it does a blast search to look for the relevant genome region and only after that the est2genome alignment is done.

 Configuration parameters
 ________________________

-In the franklin.conf section Annotation, subsection Cdna_intron_annotation the parameter genomic_db should have one blast database.
+In the ngs_backbone.conf section Annotation, subsection Cdna_intron_annotation the parameter genomic_db should have one blast database.
 The blast database used should be defined in the corresponding section, see ::`blast-databases`.
 Also in the same section the parameter genomic_seqs should have the absolute path to the fasta file with the genomic sequences that make up the employed database.